azaj01/pipelex/docs/pages/quick-start/index.md

         working_memory=working_memory,
     )

-    # Get the result as a porperly typed instance
+    # Get the result as a properly typed instance
     extracted_metadata = pipe_output.main_stuff_as(content_type=CharacterMetadata) # <- This is the output of your pipe, properly typed

     print(extracted_metadata)